Your lungs work hard. Most adults take more than 20,000 breaths a day. But just how well your lungs do their job may be affected by the job you do.

 Chemicals.
 Germs.
 Tobacco smoke and dirt.
 Fibers, dust, and even things you might not think are dangerous can damage your airway and threaten your lungs.

-"The lungs are complex organs," Philip Harber, MD, MPH, professor of public health at the Mel and Enid Zuckerman College of Public Health at the University of Arizona in Tucson, tells WebMD.
+"The lungs are complex organs," says Philip Harber, MD, MPH, professor of public health at the University of Arizona in Tucson.
 "Occupational and environmental exposures can lead to scarring or fibrosis, asthma, COPD, and infection or cancer."

 The good news: Many on-the-job lung dangers are preventable.
-Improving ventilation, wearing protective equipment, changing the way you do your work and learning more about hazards is key.
+Depending on your line of work, making certain changes can be key: Improve ventilation, wear protective equipment, change the way you do your work, and learn more about hazards, for examples.